jhelvy/logitr/README.md

 Model Output
 ============

-The program produces a single list object called "model" that stores all the results.
-The main results of interest are explained below, but "model" also contains many other values, including the original data and settings assigned in the "modelSetup.R" file.
+The program produces a single list object called *model* that stores all the results.
+The main results of interest are explained below, but *model* also contains many other values, including the original data and settings assigned in the *modelSetup.R* file.
 All values can be accessed by using the "$" symbol.

 Main Values
 -----------